How to Make an Easy DIY Wooden Bunny from Scrap Wood

 One side of my scrap wood was definitely rougher than the other.
 I physically taped my Easter bunny pattern to the roughest side so that the smoother side could glide evenly across the scroll saw.

 Step 3: Use scroll saw or coping saw to cut bunny pattern out of wood

-I used a scroll saw that belonged to my late mother-in-law.
+I used a scroll saw that belonged to my husband’s late mom.
 If you’re new to woodworking, you’ll see there are many options for scroll saws, some quite affordable.
+(Click below to shop.)

-Here’s a book I would recommend to get started.
-There are countless projects you could do with a scroll saw!
+I recommend getting this book to learn about the countless projects you could do with a scroll saw!
 I get excited thinking about it.

 If you don’t have the space or budget for a scroll saw, you can always cut your wood by hand using a coping saw.
-These are super cheap (see below)!
+These are super cheap!
 I plan to use one for future projects and will report back on how it goes.